MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-govern/includes/7-enforce-policies.md

 ### Exercise: Assign a tagging policy

 You can apply Azure policies to all subscriptions in a management group.
-To understand the role of policy in your governance foundation, apply a policy to one of your management groups.
+To understand the role of policy in your governance foundation, follow the [tutorial to assign a policy](/azure/governance/policy/tutorials/create-and-manage#assign-a-policy) to one of your management groups.

 :::image type="content" source="../media/select-assign-policy.png" alt-text="Screenshot that shows the assign policy button in the Azure portal." lightbox="../media/select-assign-policy.png":::

-To apply a policy, see the [tutorial to assign a policy](/azure/governance/policy/tutorials/create-and-manage#assign-a-policy).

-- On step 4, select a management group to ensure that you apply the policies to all subscriptions in the management group.
+On step 4 of the tutorial, select a management group to ensure that you apply the policies to all subscriptions in the management group.

-- On steps 6 and 7, select one of the built-in policies related to [tagging](/azure/governance/policy/samples/built-in-policies#tags).
+On steps 6 and 7 of the tutorial, select one of the built-in policies related to [tagging](/azure/governance/policy/samples/built-in-policies#tags).
 Specifically, the policy that requires a [tag on all resources](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2F1e30110a-5ceb-460c-a204-c1c3969c6d62) helps establish a governance foundation.

 > [!IMPORTANT]
 > On step 9, set **Policy enforcement** to **Disabled**.
 When you disable this setting, you can audit your environment without making any changes, and you don't block future deployments.